 The Journal on Education in Emergencies (JEiE) publishes groundbreaking and outstanding scholarly and practitioner work on education in emergencies (EiE), defined broadly as quality learning opportunities for all ages in situations of crisis, including early childhood development, primary, secondary, non-formal, technical, vocation, higher and adult education.

-The Journal on Education in Emergencies (JEiE) was established in response to the growing need for rigorous education in emergencies (EiE) research to strengthen the evidence base, support EiE policy and practice, and improve learning in and across organizations, policy institutes and academic institutions.
-The JEiE facilitates EiE knowledge generation and sharing, thus contributing to the further professionalization of the EiE field.
+The Journal on Education in Emergencies (JEiE) was established in response to the growing need for rigorous education in emergencies (EiE) research to strengthen the evidence base, support EiE policy and practice, and improve learning in and across organizations, policy institutes, and academic institutions.
+JEiE facilitates EiE knowledge generation and sharing, thus contributing to the further professionalization of the EiE field.

-The JEiE specifically aims to:
+JEiE specifically aims to:

-For more information on the JEiE or to suggest a book for review, please contact us at firstname.lastname@example.org.
+For more information on JEiE or to suggest a book for review, please contact us at firstname.lastname@example.org.

-Dana Burde, Ph.D., New York University
+Dana Burde, PhD, New York University

 Heddy Lahmann, New York University